 Overnight, he developed a few more symptoms like chest tightness and fever.
 The next day he talked to his doctor, who recommended Daniel got tested.

 The Lost and Hawaii 5-0 actor did, and three days later, on March 18, he found out he had Covid-19.

-Since then, the Political Science graduate has uploaded three short informative videos on Instagram where he updates his followers not only on his symptoms, but also on the drugs that worked for him, the situation of the health establishment informed by his recent experience, and the current U.S. guidelines to come out of self-isolation.
+Since then, the Political Science graduate has uploaded three short informative videos on Instagram.
+In them, he updates his followers not only on his symptoms but also on the drugs that worked for him, the situation of the health establishment, and the current U.S. guidelines to come out of self-isolation.

 Daniel Dae Kim shares his coronavirus insights

-Daniel Dae Kim felt quite ill and credits a cocktail of drugs prescribed by his doctor (Tamiflu, an antibiotic, an inhaler, and hydroxychloroquine) for his recovery*.
+Daniel Dae Kim felt quite ill.
+And he credits a cocktail of drugs prescribed by his doctor (Tamiflu, an antibiotic, an inhaler, and hydroxychloroquine) for his recovery.*

-He also commented that after being almost recovered he fell unwell again.
-And that his doctor had explained that it was normal, that it is called post-viral inflammation which is part of the body’s natural recovery process.
-And that it could last for days or weeks.
+He also commented that after being almost recovered, he fell unwell again.
+And that his doctor had explained that it was normal.
+It is called post-viral inflammation, which is part of the body’s natural recovery process.
+And it can last for days or weeks.